ShadowDuke/OW_Different_Leaders/README.md

 ### Info
 **Mod compatibility with all my mods**
+   - Compatible with [Extended Character List](https://github.com/DaleMods/OW_ExtendedCharacterList) - but some characters are shown twice but are actual the same.
    - Fow now black Screen for new nations leader background
    - Various new events added